Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 Diagnostic methods include:

-• X-ray: To assess the size and shape of the heart.
+• X-ray: To assess heart size and shape.

-• Ultrasound: To accurately assess heart structure and function.
+• Ultrasound: For the accurate assessment of heart structure and function.

 • ECG: To check the electrical activity of the heart.